 Israel also has “sheruts” which are essentially shared taxis.
 The drivers follow a set route around cities or between them.
 Once you flag the driver down he will stop for you provided there is room in the car.
 Sheruts do run between Jerusalem and Tel Aviv but they operate on a very limited schedule and so it is sometimes more convenient to get a bus or take the light rail.

 Trains and buses in Israel are modern, clean and efficient and some of them even have wifi installed.
 You can check the latest train prices, routes and schedules here and the details of the buses here.

 Abraham Hostels have a hop-on, hop-off bus that runs around Israel as well as a shuttle that runs several times a day between Jerusalem and Tel Aviv.
 From Jerusalem to Tel Aviv and vice versa, it’s 25 shekels or £5.30/$7.
 The hop on hop off bus stops at various cities and town around Israel.
 Notably, it includes Caeserea, Acre, Beit She’an (Jordan River Crossing), Safed, Tiberius and Nazareth.
 Since it can be quite awkward to get to some of these places independently (especially the Jordan crossing), this is a pretty useful transport link to know about.

-If you couchsurf, walk everywhere, only participate in free tours and activities and eat a mixture of cheap street food/falafel takeaways and self prepared supermarket dishes, you can definitely manage to travel to Israel on less than $20 a day.
+If you couchsurf, walk everywhere, only participate in free tours and activities and eat a mixture of cheap street food/falafel takeaways and self prepared supermarket dishes, you can definitely manage to travel to Israel on a budget of less than $20 a day.